NilayShenai/dbs-plan/README.md

 ## Docker Deployment

-You can run the full Meal Planner & Fitness Tracker using Docker — no manual setup needed.
+You can run dbs-plan using Docker — no manual setup needed.

 ###  Requirements